Table of Contents

 One of the biggest benefits of a whole life insurance policy is its potential for cash value.
 A whole life policy can accumulate value as you pay premiums.

 Depending on the terms of surrendering your policy, you can cash it out and receive its full value (usually some portion of the premiums you paid plus interest).
-Some fees might be involved in the cashout, which will reduce the amount you receive.

 Of course, you’ll be canceling the guaranteed death benefits your beneficiaries would have received if you surrender your whole life insurance policy.
 You’ll also lose any annual dividend payments that your policy may have issued.